Available: Requestable

 Frances McDormand

 McDormand in 2015 Frances Louise McDormand (born Cynthia Ann Smith; June 23, 1957) is an American actress and producer.
 In a career spanning over four decades, she has gained acclaim for her roles in small-budget independent films.
-McDormand has received numerous accolades, including four Academy Awards, two Emmy Awards, and one Tony Award, making her one of the few performers to achieve the "Triple Crown of Acting".
-Additionally, she has received three BAFTAs and two Golden Globe Awards.
+McDormand has received numerous accolades, including four Academy Awards, two Primetime Emmy Awards, and one Tony Award, making her one of the few performers to achieve the "Triple Crown of Acting".
+Additionally, she has received three BAFTA Awards and two Golden Globe Awards.
 McDormand's worldwide box office gross exceeds $2.2 billion.

-McDormand was educated at Bethany College and Yale University.
-She has been married to Joel Coen of the Coen brothers since 1984.
+McDormand has been married to Joel Coen of the Coen brothers since 1984.
 She has appeared in a number of their films, including ''Blood Simple'' (1984), ''Raising Arizona'' (1987), ''Miller's Crossing'' (1990), ''Barton Fink'' (1991), ''Fargo'' (1996), ''The Man Who Wasn't There'' (2001), ''Burn After Reading'' (2008), and ''Hail, Caesar!''
 (2016).
 McDormand won three Academy Awards for Best Actress for playing a pregnant police chief in ''Fargo'' (1996), a grieving mother seeking vengeance in ''Three Billboards Outside Ebbing, Missouri'' (2017), and a widowed nomad in ''Nomadland'' (2020).
+For producing the latter, she was also awarded the Academy Award for Best Picture, making her the first person to win Academy Awards both as producer and performer for the same film.
 She was nominated for the Academy Award for Best Supporting Actress for her roles in ''Mississippi Burning'' (1988), ''Almost Famous'' (2000), and ''North Country'' (2005).
-McDormand is the second woman to win Best Actress three times, and the seventh performer to win three acting Oscars.}}
+McDormand is the second woman to win Best Actress three times (after Katharine Hepburn), and the seventh performer to win three acting Oscars.}}

-Showing 1 - 20 results of 22 for search 'McDormand, Frances' Narrow Search
+Showing 1 - 19 results of 19 for search 'McDormand, Frances' Narrow Search

-by Watson, Winifred, 1906-2002
+1. by Watson, Winifred, 1906-2002

 Published 2008